lmondada/dphil-thesis/content/02_quantum/05_need_help.md

     We should at this point---at the risk of stoking controversy--- acknowledge the commendable efforts of scientists chasing the Majorana particle
     @Sau_2010 @Haaf2024 @Mourik_2012.
 The topological quantum computers these
-    would enable are, to my knowledge, the only quantum architecture proposed that would do away with error correction.
+    would enable are, to our knowledge, the only quantum architecture proposed that could do away with error correction.

 A sketch of quantum error correction goes roughly as follows: the data that would be stored on $k$ qubits is instead encoded in a redundant way on a larger